 Recently I attended an event in a local park.
-My family invited our friend’s daughter, who is a teenager.
+My family invited our friend’s daughter, who is a teen.
 She and her friend came along to this big event in the park.
 There were people everywhere.
 What did they do?
-They sat in the corner of the park texting people.
+They sat in the corner of the park texting.
 Then, on the way home, they complained about never meeting people.

 Your phone is a great way to connect socially.
 So is your computer and tablet.
 However, all that texting can limit your actual connections with people face-to-face.
 Texting is cool, and so is messaging on Facebook, but humans are still humans.
 We need and crave intimate contact.
 In other words, all that data being sent back-and-forth can’t fill that deep desire we have for a one-on-one personal connection.

 Having your head buried in your phone can be a way to cover for shyness and anxiety.
 In this way, it can act as a crutch.
 The minute you get uncomfortable socially, out comes the phone.
-However, with a built-in crutch that you can carry with you (and, which includes Angry Birds), you are never going to feel like pushing beyond your discomfort and take a social risk.
+However, with a built-in crutch that you can carry with you, you’re never going to feel like pushing beyond your discomfort and take a social risk.
 Without taking a social risk, you aren’t going to meet new people or get that date you want.

 2. You Miss Out On The Moment

 It was a beautiful, autumn night.
 The sky was a quilt of stars, and the crisp fall air swept leaves across the country road.
 As we drove by, with windows down, Mumford and Sons was blaring, providing a soundtrack to our time together.
 I was there, and so was my brother.
 However, my friend was not.
 Sure, he was sitting beside us, but he wasn’t there.
-His head was buried in his phone.
+His head was buried in his phone, arguing with a girl.
 Conversations were a pain, since nobody could finish a sentence without his phone buzzing.
-I have seen crack addicts with less desire for their drug.
-In fact, some studies show that smart phones are just addicting as drugs (kind of like this kid below!)
+I’ve seen crack addicts with less desire for their drug.
+In fact, some studies show that smart phones are just addicting as drugs.

 If you want to live life to the fullest, you have to be in the moment.
 Eastern religions call this mindfulness.
 Mindfulness is being fully aware of the present moment, non-judgmentally.
 It means taking in the wonder of the present moment, with all the people, experiences, and feelings involved.
 Studies show that being mindful has many benefits, including a decrease in stress, lower blood pressure, and higher performance academically and athletically.